 - filtered tap water

-If you already have an active sourdough starter (a dehydrated starter needs to be activated at least a week before class), and you'd like to participate in making focaccia, please have the following items available:
+If you already have a sourdough starter, and you'd like to participate in making focaccia, please have the following items available:

 - 550 grams (2 cups) lukewarm water

 - 750 grams (5 cups) bread flour or all-purpose flour